-When you’re ready to find love, meeting a lot of Mr. Wrongs while looking for Mr. Right is a painful experience.
+When you feel ready to find love, meeting a lot of Mr. Wrongs while you’re looking for Mr. Right can be a painful experience.
 It can seem like it’s taking forever to find that special someone.
-While time continues to fly by, do you ever worry that your situation is hopeless, or if something’s wrong with you?
+While time continues to fly by, do you ever worry that your standards are too high for a relationship?
 You may find yourself asking these types of questions:

 Will he ever come along?

 Looking for the right man can be discouraging.
 And the pool of eligible men feels like it’s shrinking as women get older.
 It can seem like time is an unbeatable enemy when it comes to finding love.
 While the situation may be difficult, it’s not hopeless.
 There are good men out there who want a relationship with someone like you.

 A lot of women worry that the problem is their looks.
 Our cultural obsession with unrealistic and unattainable beauty ideals leaves many women feeling insecure about their appearance.
 But your looks don’t matter as much as the media would have you believe.
 There is a lid for every pot.
 Most men aren’t looking for supermodels and women who look like celebrities.
 It’s possible for you to find men who are attracted to you.

 If that’s the case, then why is your quest for love and companionship taking so long?

 It takes time to find the right person.

 Here are 3 tips that can help you to resolve the complicated issue of whether you should lower your standards to find love:

 There’s nothing wrong with being selective about who you choose to settle down with and share your life.
 You need to have shared values and compatibility for a long-term relationship to be satisfying and successful.
 If your values are too different, or your communication styles don’t align well, your relationship will be rocky and probably won’t last.
 How can you have a successful relationship without respect, honesty, and trustworthiness?
 For these things, it makes sense to be a woman with high standards.